• Skip to primary navigation

 When you knead dough, you are essentially stretching the gluten in the flour which will form the structure of the bread.

 Place the dough onto a floured surface and press down with the heel of your hand.
-At the same time, press forwards with your hand for a few inches to stretch the dough away from you.
+At the same time, press forward with your hand for a few inches to stretch the dough away from you.
 Pull the dough back onto itself and repeat the movement.

 Give the dough a quarter turn after every few stretches and repeat until the dough is pliable, smooth and elastic.